Designed by a Gem Cutter for Gem Cutters !

 for even easier transport to and from the car!

-A blade guard easily removed, or positioned in the cut,
+A blade guard easily removed, or used with Rip plate

 to accommodate longer cuts.
 Twist-nuts to speed blade changing.

 But the best feature of the miniCutter is “Constant Cutting.”

 Whether I'm cutting an opal or an Oregon sunstone, I hate to break away

 and go to a trim saw, or change a belt or a wheel set, and interrupt my focus...

 a real "gumption killer!"